bplmaps/cartinal/guides/making-sense-maps-data/session-1/part-3.md

 # Introducing geospatial data

-* Geographer Dennis Cosgove has described maps as an instrument, like the microscope or telescope, that “allows us to see at scales impossible for the naked eye; "Thematic maps, focused as they are on the spatial distribution of concepts, “reveal the presence of phenomena that are beyond our normal bodily senses.”

 <aside>

 For more information, check out Cosgrove's [Geography and Vision: Seeing, Imagining and Representing the World](https://bpl.bibliocommons.com/item/show/1509628075), the chapter called "Moving Maps."

 </aside>

+* Geographer Dennis Cosgove has described maps as an instrument, like the microscope or telescope, that “allows us to see at scales impossible for the naked eye.
+    * He said that maps “reveal the presence of phenomena that are beyond our normal bodily senses.”

 ## Types of maps

-* **Reference maps** specify locations of physical features such as coastlines, roads, rivers, cities, mountain ranges, or coffee shops.
-Examples of reference maps include atlases, road maps, globes, and Google Maps.
-* **Thematic maps** show us trends across space, which are otherwise invisible, such as distribution of household income, annual rainfall, population density, or air quality.

 <aside>

 **Consider this:** Can you think of examples of reference maps that you use in your everyday life?
 Are there specific places or contexts where you might see thematic maps?

 </aside>

+* **Reference maps** specify locations of physical features such as coastlines, roads, rivers, cities, mountain ranges, or coffee shops.
+Examples of reference maps include atlases, road maps, globes, and Google Maps.
+* **Thematic maps** show us trends across space, which are otherwise invisible, such as distribution of household income, annual rainfall, population density, or air quality.

 <figure>